discordware/eris-sharder/README.md

 </div>

 # About
-eris-sharder is a powerful sharding manager for the JavaScript eris library.
+eris-sharder is a powerful sharding manager for the discord Eris library.
 It uses node.js's cluster module to spread shards evenly among all the cores.

 # Installation
 To download eris-sharder run `npm install eris-sharder --save`